dizzyblyat/pseudoGcode/README.md

 ## Potential future updates
 * ~~Make sure files don't get corrupted if you accidently run them twice~~<br />
 * Improve code readability and documentation<br />
+* Convert all .nc files in the same folder when program is ran?